ashlynnprasad/langmann-2021/pages/environmentalimpact.md

     </div>
   </div>
 </div><br>
+<small>Image description: A man's head peeping out beneath the preliminary cut in a large cedar about to be felled.</small>
 <p style="text-indent: 25px;">Just as this image stands as evidence of colonial-settler disrespect for the land, it also represents disrespect for indigenous peoples, as the cedar tree in particular “plays an integral role in the spiritual beliefs and ceremonial life of coastal First Nations….
 The deep respect for cedar is a rich tradition that spans thousands of years and continues to be culturally, spiritually, and economically important.”
 The choice to not only fell such a tree but also photograph the event for the purposes of circulation therefore indicates an ignorance of indigenous cultures at best, and at worst a complete disregard and apathy for what those cultures considered sacred.<br><br>

 <div class="container">